MdRezaV/fish-functions/README.md

 - `-t, --torrent` : download a torrent or magnet link.
 - `-d, --dir <path>` : specify the download directory.
 - `-o, --out <name>` : specify the output filename.
-If no arguments are provided, a usage message is shown.

 **Example**: `download -d ~/Downloads -o archive.zip https://example.com/file.zip`

 ### `iploc`
 Geolocates an IP address or domain using MaxMind GeoLite2 databases.
-It first resolves a domain to an IP if needed, then queries the ASN and City databases to display the organization, AS number, city, country, country code, latitude, longitude, and time zone.
-The output is formatted with a space‑themed style.
+It resolves a domain to an IP if needed, then queries the ASN and City databases to display the organization, AS number, city, country, country code, coordinates, and time zone.

 **Database installation**: The function expects the databases at `~/v2/GeoLite2-ASN.mmdb` and `~/v2/GeoLite2-City.mmdb`.
-A convenient source is the [P3TERX/GeoLite.mmdb](https://github.com/P3TERX/GeoLite.mmdb) repository, which provides up‑to‑date downloads.
-You can also obtain them from [MaxMind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).
+A convenient source is the [P3TERX/GeoLite.mmdb](https://github.com/P3TERX/GeoLite.mmdb) repository, which provides automated updates.

 **Example**: `iploc 8.8.8.8` or `iploc github.com`

 ### `myip`
 Queries `https://ipconfig.io/json` to retrieve the public IP address, country, city, coordinates, time zone, ASN, and ASN organization.
-It uses `curl` and `jq` to parse the JSON response and prints the information in a clean format.
-If the request fails, an error message is printed.
+Uses `curl` and `jq`.

 **Example**: `myip`

 ### `packey`
-Updates the Arch Linux keyring.
-It updates the `archlinux-keyring` package, refreshes all keys from key servers, and populates the Arch Linux keys into the local trust database.
-This function is useful when encountering PGP signature errors during package installation or updates.
+Updates the Arch Linux keyring by updating the `archlinux-keyring` package, refreshing keys from servers, and populating the Arch Linux keys.
+Useful when encountering PGP signature errors.

 **Example**: `packey`

 ### `pacls`
-Lists all explicitly installed packages (i.e., packages that were installed directly by the user, not as dependencies).
-It uses `pacman -Qeq` to output a quiet list of package names, one per line.
+Lists all explicitly installed packages (i.e., packages installed directly by the user, not as dependencies).
+Uses `pacman -Qeq`.

 **Example**: `pacls`

 ### `pacR`
-Removes a specified package along with its dependencies that are no longer required.
-It passes the package name(s) to `sudo pacman -Rns`.
-If no package name is provided, a usage message is displayed.
+Removes a specified package along with its dependencies that are no longer required (`pacman -Rns`).

 **Example**: `pacR firefox`

 ### `pacS`
-Installs a specified package using `sudo pacman -S`.
-If no package name is provided, a usage message is displayed.
+Installs a specified package (`pacman -S`).

 **Example**: `pacS firefox`

 ### `pacu`
-Performs a full system upgrade using `sudo pacman -Syu`.
-This updates all packages and synchronizes the package database.
+Performs a full system upgrade (`pacman -Syu`).

 **Example**: `pacu`

 ### `py`
 A simple alias for the `python` command.
-Any arguments are passed directly to Python.
-Useful for quick Python interpreter invocations.

 **Example**: `py -m http.server 8000`

 ### `useproxy`
 Runs any command with HTTP and HTTPS proxy environment variables set to `http://127.0.0.1:10808`.
-It uses local‑scope variables (`set -lx`) so the proxy settings only affect the command being executed, not the shell session.
-If no command is given, a usage message is shown.
+Proxy settings only affect the command being executed.

 **Example**: `useproxy curl ifconfig.me`

 ### `yayls`
-Lists all foreign (AUR) packages installed via `yay`.
-It uses `yay -Qmq` to output a quiet list of package names.
+Lists all foreign (AUR) packages installed via `yay` (`yay -Qmq`).

 **Example**: `yayls`

 ### `yayR`
-Removes a specified AUR package along with its dependencies that are no longer required, using `yay -Rns`.
-If no package name is provided, a usage message is displayed.
+Removes a specified AUR package along with its dependencies that are no longer required (`yay -Rns`).

 **Example**: `yayR google-chrome`

 ### `yayS`
-Installs a specified AUR package using `yay -S`.
-If no package name is provided, a usage message is displayed.
+Installs a specified AUR package (`yay -S`).

 **Example**: `yayS google-chrome`

 ### `yayu`
-Performs a full system upgrade that includes both official repository packages and AUR packages, using `yay -Syu`.
+Performs a full system upgrade that includes both official repository packages and AUR packages (`yay -Syu`).

 **Example**: `yayu`